otrv4/otrv4/otrv4.md

 The major utilities are:

 ```
-TODO: check if DH is needed

 Parse
-  Parses OTR messages to the values of each of the fields in
+  Parses given OTR messages to the values of each of the fields in
   a message.
+Show the values of all the fields.

 Modify Data Message
   If an encrypted data message cannot be read because we don't